Karl van Beethoven: Later years

 Karl retired from military service in 1832, and married Caroline Barbara Charlotte Naske.
 They had four daughters: Karoline Johanna (5 November 1831 – 30 August 1919), Marie Anna (31 August 1835 – 29 September 1891), Gabriele (24 March 1844 – 10 October 1914), Hermine (31 July 1852 – 7 April 1887) and one son, Ludwig Johann (baptised 31 March 1839 – died between 1890 and 1916).
 Although he attempted to make a living as a manager of agricultural lands, Karl and Caroline were able to live comfortably from willed inheritance from his uncles.
 Karl van Beethoven died from liver disease at the age of 51 on 13 April 1858.
 He was buried on 15 April 1858 in the Schmelz cemetery (today's März Park in Vienna's 15th District).
-His wife Caroline died of tracheitis at the age of eighty-three on 15 November 1891.
+His wife Caroline died of tracheitis at the age of 83 on 15 November 1891.

 On 20 April 1903, Karl van Beethoven's grave was disinterred.
-Accordingly to Dr. Robert Homolka, the only attending witness was Karl's great-grandson Raoul Emil Weidinger.
+According to Robert Homolka, the only attending witness was Karl's great-grandson Raoul Emil Weidinger.
 He stated: "... the grave was located roughly near the wall.
 I cannot remember anymore whether Karl van Beethoven had a tombstone.
 As the grave was opened, one could see that the deceased must have been a very tall man.
 The body was well preserved.
 I particularly noted the full snow-white hair.
 However, as soon as it came into contact with air, everything fell apart quickly."
 Karl's remains were transferred to the Dornbach cemetery on 20 April 1903, along with the remains of his wife and her granddaughter Eugenie Weidinger.